PorkyProductions/porkyproductions.github.io/.github/README.md

 `develop.html` is the page that contains all of the technologies that we developed.

+`models.html` is the page that contains all of the models that we made.

+### CSS

 `Header.css` is the CSS settings for the header

 `MasterStyle.css` is the CSS settings for the pages

+`index.css` is the CSS settings for specific elements on the index page

+`models.css` is the CSS settings for specific elements on the models page

+### JavaScript

 `Header.js` is the JavaScript settings the heading/navbar

-`HomeMain.js` is the JavaScript settings for the main page
+`index.js` is the JavaScript settings for the main page

+`Utility.js` is the JavaScript utility to recognize mobile devices and hide the navbar

-`Utility.js` is the JavaScript settings for all the other pages
+`models.js` is the JavaScript settings for the models page